Sbrunoberenguel/HoLiNet/README.md

 # Visual Gyroscope
 ## Step 1: HoLiNet

-In our article *Visual Gyroscope: Combination of Deep Learning Features and Direct Alignment for Panoramic Stabilization*, we propose a 3-step pipeline for panoramic image stabilization.
+In our article [Visual Gyroscope: Combination of Deep Learning Features and Direct Alignment for Panoramic Stabilization](https://openaccess.thecvf.com/content/CVPR2023W/OmniCV/papers/Berenguel-Baeta_Visual_Gyroscope_Combination_of_Deep_Learning_Features_and_Direct_Alignment_CVPRW_2023_paper.pdf), we propose a 3-step pipeline for panoramic image stabilization.
 In this repository can be found the first step of the pipeline, the Convolutional Neural Network **HoLiNet**.

 This one allows a first estimation of the Roll and Pitch angles with a global $360^{\circ}$ convergence domain.